blackflux/lambda-tdd/README.md

 Type `array`<br>
 Default: `[]`

 Dynamic expect logic executed against the response string.
-More details below.
+More details on dynamic expect handling below.

 ### error

 Type `array`<br>
 Default: `[]`

 Dynamic expect logic executed against the error string.
-More details below.
+More details on dynamic expect handling below.

 ### body

 Type `array`<br>
 Default: `[]`

 Dynamic expect logic executed against the response.body string.
-More details below.
+More details on dynamic expect handling below.

 ### logs

 Type `array`<br>
 Default: `[]`

-Dynamic expect logic executed against the `console.log` output array.
-More details below.
+Dynamic expect logic executed against the `console.log` and `console.error` output array.
+You can use `errorLogs` and `defaultLogs` to access them independently.
+More details on dynamic expect handling below.

+### defaultLogs

+Type `array`<br>
+Default: `[]`

+See `logs`.

+### errorLogs

+Type `array`<br>
+Default: `[]`

+See `logs`.

 ### nock

 Type `array`<br>
 Default: `[]`

 Dynamic expect logic executed against the nock recording.
-More details below.
+More details on dynamic expect handling below.
 Note that the nock recording must already exist for this check to evaluate correctly.

 _Important:_ If you are running into issues with replaying a cassette file you recorded previously, try editing the cassette and stripping information that might change.
 Also make sure cassette files **never expose secret tokens or passwords**!